 - Let them investigate each other’s hangout spots once they start to feel comfortable.

 - Make the introduction through a baby gate or door.
 If they seem interested and sniff each other, let them meet without the baby gate, but restrain the dog just in case.

 - Let them warm up to each other.
 These things take time!

 For a more full, complete list of instructions, check out our article about making dog-cat introductions here!

 Do you have a cat and a dog?
-Do they get along this well like the pets in the video?
+Do they get along as well as the pets in the video?
 Let us know in the comments below!